Milad un Nabi (Mawlid) 2025 and 2026

 Milad un nabi is sometimes simply called in colloquial Arabic مولد mawlid, mevlid, mevlit, mulud among other vernacular pronunciations; sometimes ميلاد mīlād).

-Milad un Nabi, also known as Mawlid al-Nabi or the Prophet Muhammad’s birthday, is celebrated by Muslims around the world to honor and commemorate the birth of the Prophet Muhammad.
-The way it is celebrated can vary depending on cultural and regional traditions, and there isn’t a single uniform way of observing this occasion across all Islamic nations.
+The way it is celebrated can vary depending on cultural and regional traditions.
+There isn’t a single uniform way of observing this occasion across all Islamic nations.
 However, there are some common practices that are often followed:

-1. Religious Gatherings and Lectures: Many Islamic nations hold special gatherings in mosques and Islamic centers where scholars and religious leaders may give speeches or lectures about the life and teachings of Prophet Muhammad.
+1. Religious Gatherings and Lectures: Many Islamic nations hold special gatherings in mosques and Islamic centers.
+Scholars and religious leaders may give speeches or lectures about the life and teachings of Prophet Muhammad.

 2. Recitation of Poetry and Nasheeds: Some communities may engage in the recitation of Islamic poetry (Qasidas) or sing religious songs (Nasheeds) that praise the Prophet Muhammad.